Just show me the code

 Exporters

-Let’s be honest emiting metrics is kind of pointless if you don’t have a backend capable of aggregating the metrics and displaying them in a friendly manner.
+Let’s be honest, emitting metrics is somewhat pointless if you don’t have a backend capable of aggregating these metrics and presenting them in a user-friendly manner.

-There are 2 ways to exporting data on OpenTelemetry:
+There are two methods for exporting data on OpenTelemetry:

-• Exporting the data directly into a back-end (like Prometheus, Jaeger, Zipkin, Elastic APM, Azure Monitor, etc).
+• Directly exporting the data into a backend (such as Prometheus, Jaeger, Zipkin, Elastic APM, Azure Monitor, etc).

 Using the OpenTelemetry Collector